halfcoder0/hdb-price-projection-ML/README.md

 Hence, we believe keeping it consistent and apply it to all data be better for the model to train and predict with better accuracy.

+## How to use
+- data-preprocessing.ipynb - notebook for cleaning, transforming the data, and creating the model.
+- get_coords_of_amenities.py - Checks OpenStreetMap(OSM) to retrieve geographical data and output it into the Data folder
+- get_coords_of_flat.py - Takes the initial dataset from HDB and appends the geographical coordinates

 ## Project Scope

 - **Geography**: Singapore HDB estates